griptape-ai/griptape-docs/docs/griptape-framework/memory.md

 )
 ```

-This will progressively summarize the whole pipeline except for the last two steps.
+This will progressively summarize the whole pipeline except for the last two tasks.

 Finally, you can persist memory by using memory drivers. **griptape** comes with one memory driver for automatically storing memory in a file on the disk.
 Here is how you can initialize memory with a driver: